mathigon/textbooks/content/fractals/content.md

 ### The Koch Snowflake

 There are many shapes in nature that look like fractals.
 We’ve already seen some plants at the beginning of this chapter.
-Another great examples are snowflakes and ice crystals:
+Other great examples are snowflakes and ice crystals:

 ::: column(width=120 parent="padded-thin")